-“Visit ‘a website address’ ” [the website will contain information as described in Certification Procedures 2.4 (A)(6)] with one of the following: “for best practices”, “for more info”, “to learn more”, “for project instructions”.
+“Visit ‘a website address’ ” [the website will contain information as described in Certification Procedures 2.3 (A)(5)] with one of the following: “for best practices”, “for more info”, “to learn more”, “for project instructions”.

-Each small container must clearly display the following items:
+(B) Each small container of automotive refrigerant must clearly display the following items:

 The following statement in English and Spanish in a font size of at least 6 point unless otherwise specified “Contents of this container contribute to Global Warming.
-It is illegal to destroy or discard this container or its contents.
-Return for $10 refund.”
-Refer to Title 17, CCR section 95360 et seq. for actual dollar amount.

 The following statement in English and Spanish in a font size of at least 9 point for English and 8 point for Spanish: “Approved for use in California”.

-The following statement in English and Spanish: “$10 refundable deposit, if returned within 90 days of purchase”. “$10” must be in the lead position and at least 15 point font.
-“Refundable Deposit” must be at least 10 point font for English and 7 point font for Spanish.
-“If returned within 90 days of purchase” must be at least 7 point font for English and 6 point font for Spanish.
-Refer to Title 17, CCR section 95360 et seq. for actual dollar amount.

 The following statement in English and Spanish: “Do not vent.”
 This must be at least 10 point font for English and 7 point font for Spanish.

 A product SKU code that is uniquely identifiable to this program by dedicated markings, UPC coding, and program identification markings, language or icons that serve to reasonably differentiate this product as approved for use in California.

-Each manufacturer must display on each small container of refrigerant offered for sale in California a legible date or coded data of manufacture and file an explanation of such date code with the Executive Officer no later than three months after the effective date of this subarticle or within three months of production, and within three months of any change in coding.
+(C) Each manufacturer must display on each small container of automotive refrigerant offered for sale in California a legible date or coded data of manufacture and file an explanation of such date code with the Executive Officer no later than three months after the effective date of this subarticle or within three months of production, and within three months of any change in coding.
 Each manufacturer must supply to the Executive Officer a list of California specific SKU codes and non-California SKU codes with their application no later than three months after the effective date of this subarticle or within three months of production, and within three months of any change in coding.

+(D) Each manufacturer must supply to the Executive Officer a list of California specific SKU codes and non-California SKU codes with their application no later than three months after the effective date of this subarticle or within three months of production, and within three months of any change in coding.

 Education Requirement

-Each manufacturer seeking an Executive Order for small containers of refrigerant must develop educational materials suitable for use by ultimate purchasers of automotive refrigerant in small containers.
+Each manufacturer seeking an Executive Order for small containers of automotive refrigerant must develop educational materials suitable for use by ultimate purchasers of small containers of automotive refrigerant.
 The format and content of the educational materials must be in both English and Spanish, must be approved by the Executive Officer, and must include the following:

 Advice to identify and repair leaks in the MVAC system;